Baryogenesis via the Chiral Magnetic Effect in a First-Order Electroweak Phase Transition: Baryogenesis with CME

-We numerically solved the system equations of Eqs.~(\ref{speceq}).
-In Fig. \ref{deltamuT}, We demonstrate the evolution of the asymmetry difference between left-handed and right-handed leptons $\Delta \xi_e(\eta)=\xi_{eR}(\eta)-\xi_{eL}(\eta)$, which is the import initial parameter for the chiral magnetic effect after the EWPT, $\Delta \xi_e(\eta_{EW})=\Delta\mu(\eta_{EW})/T$~\cite{Boyarsky:2011uy}.
-The growth of $\Delta \xi_e(\eta)$ due to the Abelian anomaly and its tendency to reach a constant value is obtained in~\cite{Semikoz:2013xkc}, particularly in the context of a monochromatic helicity density spectrum.
-Here, we obtain a similar time independence of the saturation values of $\Delta \xi_e(\eta)$ for a continuous helicity density spectrum.
-As indicated in the left Fig. \ref{HelicitydensityLambda}, in the case of the continuous spectrum $n_s=3$ the helicity density $\mathcal{H}_k(\eta)$ is almost conserved for the fully helical case at lower $k>k_{min}=l_H^{-1}=10^{-16}$.
-On the right panel, we demonstrate the conservation values of different helical densities corresponding to various new physical scales for $k_{max}=10^{-9}$.
+We have the evolution of the asymmetry difference between left-handed and right-handed leptons $\Delta \xi_e(\eta)=\xi_{eR}(\eta)-\xi_{eL}(\eta)$, which is the dimensionless electron-asymmetry parameter for the chiral magnetic effect during the EWPT, $\Delta \xi_e(\eta)=\Delta\mu(\eta)/T$~\cite{Boyarsky:2011uy} The growth of $\Delta \xi_e(\eta)$ is due to the Abelian anomaly and its tendency to reach a constant value~\cite{Semikoz:2013xkc}.
+We here obtain a similar time independence of the saturation values of $\Delta \xi_e(\eta)$ for the continuous helicity density spectrum, we found the helicity density $\mathcal{H}_k(\eta)$ is almost conserved for the fully helical case at lower $k>k_{min}=l_H^{-1}=10^{-16}$.